kedar-bhade/Myntra-clone/README.md

 * Located in the `backend` directory.
 * Uses Entity Framework Core with an SQLite database (`myntra.db`).
-* Exposes product endpoints and a very small in‑memory cart service.
+* Exposes product and category endpoints, plus a simple in‑memory cart service.
+* Orders can be created via `/api/orders` to simulate checkout.

 Run the backend with: